Is your WordPress website slow to load? If yes, it’s time for you to take some steps to optimize it.

-Purchased themes from reliable WordPress marketplace such as Themeforest.net to be sure that your theme is properly coded and reviewed by expertise developers.
+Purchased themes from reliable WordPress marketplace such as Themeforest to be sure that your theme is properly coded and reviewed by expertise developers.
 And make sure you take a demo for speed and read all comments and reviews to make sure users are happy with the performance before you purchase it.

 Caching plugins can extremely improve the speed of your website by rendering your page and making them static.

 There are a number of excellent free caching plugins you can use for this.
 You probably should try one or two before you settle on the one you like the most.
 Be careful, caching plugins might cause conflict with your other plugins.
 Make sure to check the site, once the plugin is activated.
-It also might be a good idea to try different caching plugins and run the speed tests to see which one do a better job on your site.
+It also might be a good idea to try different caching plugins and run the speed tests to see which one does a better job on your site.

 Every time you add a widget to your page, it slows down its load time.
 Every widget and social media sharing plugin sends our request to 3rd party sites in order to work properly.
 This means every widget you add can decrease your page load time.
 All this twitter and Facebook page plugins can take some time to load.
-Try to reduce the number of widget and only use the essential one.
+Try to reduce the number of the widget and only use the essential one.

 These are only some of the factors that can negatively affect your WordPress website loading time.
-To really understand why your particular site doesn’t perform well, you need to conduct a speed test to see what the cause of your WordPress site might being slow.
+To really understand why your particular site doesn’t perform well, you need to conduct a speed test to see what the cause of your WordPress site might be slow.

-One thing is true about website, that it’s loading speed matters.
-When your site loads slowly you will not only provide a poor user experience, but you’ll also rank lower in the search engines.
+One thing is true about a website, that it’s loading speed matters.
+When your site loads slowly you will not only provide poor user experience, but you’ll also rank lower in the search engines.

 Luckily for you, improving your site speed doesn’t have to take a lot of additional work.
 Plus, the benefits you’ll receive from improving your site’s loading speed are well worth the time spent.